IntersectMBO/plutus/doc/tutorials/basic-minting-policies.rst

 Minting policies have access to the :term:`script context` as their second argument.
 Plutus V1 and V2 minting policy scripts are differentiated only by their ``ScriptContext``.

-   See this example of `two minting policies defined and compiled as both Plutus V1 and V2 <https://github.com/james-iohk/plutus-scripts/blob/master/src/TokenNamePolicy.hs>`_.
+   See this example from the file ``MustSpendScriptOutput.hs`` (lines 340 to 422) showing code addressing `Versioned Policies for both Plutus V1 and Plutus V2 <https://github.com/input-output-hk/plutus-apps/blob/05e394fb6188abbbe827ff8a51a24541a6386422/plutus-contract/test/Spec/TxConstraints/MustSpendScriptOutput.hs#L340-L422>`_.

 Minting policies tend to be particularly interested in the ``mint`` field, since the point of a minting policy is to control which tokens are minted.